07 May . 2019

 Best Under-the-radar Restaurants in Katy

 We almost don’t want the word to get about these hidden gem Katy restaurants located close Elyson.
-On the other hand, we love to share, and one of these under-the-radar finds just might hit the spot when you’re looking for something close to home and a little different than our own delicious Elyson Café.
+On the other hand, we love to share, and one of these under-the-radar finds just might hit the spot when you’re looking for something close to home.
 Here are our favorites, in no particular order.

 Pappa Gyros.
 The secret is already out about Pappa Gyros, which Yelp reviewers named the No. 1 restaurant in the Houston area for 2019.
 Located in a gas station at 23255 Kingsland Blvd. in Katy, Pappa Gyros transcends its nondescript location with an authentic menu of traditional Greek specialties, including their famous gyros sandwich.
 Pappa Gyros also attracts big crowds for its hot dogs, including the Chicago Dog, Pappa Dog and Detroit Coney Dog.